Sarah Howe

-Sarah Howe (born 1983) is a Chinese-British poet, editor and researcher in English literature.
-Her first full poetry collection, Loop of Jade (2015), won the T. S. Eliot Prize and the Sunday Times / Peters Fraser & Dunlop Young Writer of The Year Award.
+Sarah Howe (born 1983) is a British Chinese poet, editor and researcher in English literature.
+Her first full poetry collection, Loop of Jade (2015), won the T. S. Eliot Prize and the Sunday Times / Peters Fraser + Dunlop Young Writer of The Year Award.
 It is the first time that the T. S. Eliot Prize has been given to a debut collection.
 She is currently a Leverhulme Fellow in English at University College London, as well as a trustee of The Griffin Trust for Excellence in Poetry.

 Biography

 Howe was born in 1983 in Hong Kong.
 Her father is English; her mother was born in China, but left the country in 1949 for Hong Kong.
 The family moved to the UK in 1991, when Howe was aged seven.
 Her first degree was in English at Christ's College, Cambridge, matriculating in 2001.
 She subsequently gained a PhD at that college; her thesis is entitled "Literature and the Visual Imagination in Renaissance England, 1580–1620".
 During her studies, she spent a year at Harvard University, with a Kennedy Scholarship; it was there that she began to write poetry seriously at the age of around 21.

 She spent five years as a research fellow at the Faculty of English and Gonville and Caius College, Cambridge, until 2015.
 Her research there was in the area of 16th- and 17th-century English literature; her interests included relationships between poetry and visual art forms, including sculpture and architecture.
 In 2014, Howe founded the online poetry journal Prac Crit, and she continues to serve as one of its editors.

 In 2015–16, she was the Frieda L. Miller Fellow at the Radcliffe Institute for Advanced Study of Harvard University, where she focused on writing poetry.
 She is one of the judges of the 2015 National Poetry Competition of The Poetry Society.